trentpark8800/rocket/04_implementation_and_development_phase/02_functional_testing_report_template.md

 | ...         | UT-[...]     | ...            | ...              | ...              | ...              | ...              | ...      | YYYY/MM/DD |

 - [ ] **Results:**
-    - Utilize Continuous Integration (CI) tools to automatically run unit tests and report results.
+    - Utilize Continuous Integration (CI) tools to automatically run unit tests and report results, a popular standard (and toolkit) for test reporting is [Junit](https://docs.pytest.org/en/7.1.x/how-to/output.html#creating-junitxml-format-files).
     - Monitor for high pass rates and address any failing tests promptly.
 - [ ] **Issues and Resolutions:**
     - Document any issues encountered during testing, including bugs in logic, performance issues, or integration problems, and track their resolution.